Rochester publishers release new kid’s book to uplift children of color

 “My goal is to change the stigma that kids in my community can be more than just athletes, entertainers, or gang bangers,” said Hester-Harrell.
 “We are magic, and this book will amplify brilliance for young children.”

-On August 12, the book will become available on Amazon for purchase and will start being distributed to local bookstores.
+The book will become available on Amazon for purchase Friday and will start being distributed to local bookstores.

 Mahogany Pen Publishing will also be holding a book signing on August 20 from 11:30 a.m. to 1 p.m. at the Arnett Branch of the Rochester Public Library.
 To register, you can sign up at this link.